thorstenalpers/.Net-Examples/setup-coding-conventions.md

-# Set up coding style conventions with .editorconfig
+# Set up coding conventions with .editorconfig

 Microsoft recommend to use an .editorconfig file to define and share coding convention rules between a team.